THE SIMULACRA, photo series, 2011-24.

-The Simulacra consist of exceptional skies which, thanks to atypical photographic processes, simulate a storm at sea, the planet Jupiter, a brush fire, the rise of jellyfish, an avalanche, a sunrise on Venus, a waterfall , etc. My goal: to create double images in which the real and the imaginary overlap and merge; add imagination to reality to make it amazing.
+The Simulacra consist of exceptional skies which, thanks to atypical photographic processes, simulate a sea storm, the planet Jupiter, a bushfire, the rise of jellyfish, an avalanche, a sunrise on Venus, a waterfall at sunset, etc. My goal: to create double pictures in which the real and the imaginary overlap and merge; to add imagination to reality for making it amazing.

 Title: Red satellite.